Change of Legal Ownership for Australian domains

 d) where otherwise authorised by auDA.

-If you feel that you fall into any of the above categories, please transfer your domain name to us and email us as to the reason why you require a registry update.
+If you feel that you fall into any of the above categories, please transfer your domain name to us and email us as to the reason why you require a registry update and we can assist you in updating the registry with the correct details.

 For more information on auDA policy see, http://www.auda.org.au/